| Photo by John Marshall

 The pygmy rabbit (Brachylagus idahoensis) is the smallest rabbit in North America.
-It is also the only rabbit to dig its own burrows, using the deep loamy soils of habitat dominated by sagebrush, which also makes up most of its diet.
+It digs its own burrows, using the deep loamy soils of habitat dominated by sagebrush, which also makes up most of its diet.

 For over 100,000 years pygmy rabbits have lived in the Columbia Basin in Washington and the Columbia Plateau and Great Basin of the western U.S. (Oregon, California, Nevada, Utah, Idaho, Montana, and Wyoming).
 The rabbits in the Columbia Basin have been isolated from the rest of the population for at least 10,000 years, which has led to genetic differences between the rabbits in Washington and the other states.
 Since the mid-1900's there has also been a loss of genetic diversity in Washington's isolated populations.